hasura/graphql-engine/rfcs/remote-schema-permissions.md

   role: user
   definition:
     allowed_objects:
-    - type: Query
+    - name: Query
       fields:
       - name: hello
       - name: user
-          input_field_presets:
+        argument_presets:
         - name: "id"
           value:
             from_session_variable: "x-hasura-user-id"
-    - type: User
+    - name: User
-      fields: [a,b,c]
+      fields:
+      - name: a
+      - name: b
+      - name: c
 ```

-Input field presets can also go arbitrarily deep if the input field type is Input Object (this is very similar to how we define the mapping in remote relationships) and there can be multiple presets per field:
+Argument presets can also go arbitrarily deep if the input type is Input Object (this is very similar to how we define the mapping in remote relationships):

 ```
 type: add_remote_schema_permissions